t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 - Deadline Signaling: Knowledge of deadlines or priorities may be sensitive if it reveals application timing patterns or critical data intervals.
 Implementations SHOULD carefully handle metadata (e.g., by encrypting frames in 1-RTT packets).
 - Resource Exhaustion and Flooding: The ability to manage multiple concurrent paths and to schedule or drop data based on deadlines must not weaken QUIC's anti-amplification measures.
 Endpoints MUST still follow QUIC path validation procedures, ensuring that an attacker cannot exploit deadline-aware frames to amplify traffic.
-- When employing DMTP_ACK frames for one-way delay measurement with clock synchronization, the clock synchronization must also be secured.
+- When employing TIMESTAMP frames for one-way delay measurement with clock synchronization, the clock synchronization must also be secured.
 Otherwise, an attacker injecting false timestamps could mislead scheduling.
 Endpoints that rely heavily on these measurements should be aware of that risk and possibly cross-check with measured RTT or other heuristics.

 # IANA Considerations